dipy/dipy/doc/interfaces/BUAN_flow.rst

 All steps will be the same as mentioned above except this time the data donwloaded will have different folder name ``subjects`` instead of ``subjects_small``.

-For more information about each command line, you can got to `<https://github.com/dipy/dipy/blob/master/dipy/workflows/stats.py>`_
+For more information about each command line, you can go to `<https://github.com/dipy/dipy/blob/master/dipy/workflows/stats.py>`_

 If you are using any of these commands do cite the relevant papers.